 Then, you can move on to more complicated chords, namely: Am-G-C-F or C-Em-F-G-Am, which you will find you are more than enough to play a song now.

-Some Tips And Tricks You May Find Useful When Fingerpick Ukulele
+Some Tips You May Find Useful When Fingerpick Ukulele

 We are almost going to the end.
 Before finishing the instruction, we have some tips and tricks on how to fingerpick your ukelele that will save you considerable time.